wp-plugins/opt-in-panda/readme.txt

 - Build large mailing lists on MailChimp, Aweber, GetReponse (and other services).
 - Send more emails and increase your income.

-<h3>Key Features</h3>

-The plugin is packaged with the following features:
+<h3>Single Opt-In, Double Opt-In and Quick Email Confirmation</h3>

+The plugin equally well works with Single Opt-In (without email confirmation) and Double Opt-In (with email confirmation) modes.
+Only you decide which mode to use.

+We done our best to make the Double Opt-In email confirmation process as quick and pleasant as possible.

+Without refreshing the page!
+See how it works.

+<h3>Add Subscribers Directly To Your Favorite Mailing Service</h3>

+The Opt-In Panda works directly with all the major mailing services and plugins:

+* Aweber
+* MailChimp
+* GetResponse
+* MyMail
+* MailPoet
+* Acumbamail
+* Sendy
+* FreshMail
+* K-news
+* SmartEmailing

+Moreover, the plugin saves all received email contacts locally in the database.

+<h3>Track Your Results with Built-in Advanced Analytics</h3>

+The plugin collects the full stats (impressions, conversions) on how your lockers perform on pages of your websites.

-* **Built-in Advanced Analytics.** Easily identify which lockers on which pages are out-performing others, how to optimize your lockers and what you could do differently to improve your results.
+Easily identify which lockers on which pages are out-performing others, how to optimize your lockers and what you could do differently to improve your results.

+<h3>And More Powerful Features…</h3>

 * **SEO Friendly.** Your locked content is still visible for search bots for better SEO by default.
 Of course you can turn off this feature.